ericsink/SQLitePCL.raw/README.md

 producing a pull request.
 The changes I've made are so extensive that I do not plan to submit a pull request unless one is requested.
 I plan to maintain this code going forward.

-## So how is SQLitePCL.raw different from what you started with?

-Since beginning with the SQLitePCL code, I've made a bunch of improvements to the build and its supported platforms:

- * Added support for more PCL profiles

- * Added build support for Xamarin.iOS

- * Added build support for Xamarin.Android

- * Added support for Windows Phone 8.1, RT and SL

- * Updated WinRT to support both P/Invoke and C++ Interop

- * Updated Net45 to support both P/Invoke and C++ Interop

- * Added a new set of automated test projects, sharing the same test code for MS Test and NUnit

- * Simplified the platform injection interfaces from 3 down to 1

- * Reorganized the tree to eliminate code duplication

- * Lots of bug fixes

-I've also implemented nearly the entire SQLite API, including the following highlights which were not present in the original code:

- * Have SQLite call a .NET delegate when a transaction ends (sqlite3\_commit\_hook, sqlite3\_rollback\_hook)

- * Give SQLite a .NET delegate to be called for diagnostic purposes (sqlite3\_trace, sqlite3\_profile)

- * Write custom functions and collations in managed code (sqlite3\_create\_function, sqlite3\_create\_collation)

- * Access SQLite blobs using the streaming API, to avoid the requirement of reading the entire blob into memory (sqlite3\_blob\_etc)

- * Obtain the SQLite extended result codes and error messages

- * Use the SQLite backup API (sqlite3\_backup\_etc)

- * Ask the SQLite library for information about itself (sqlite3\_compileoption_*, sqlite3\_libversion, etc)

-Bottom line, this library is a robust low-level wrapper which stays very true to the SQLite library itself, while presenting a portable API to the layer above.

 ## So what is the architecture of this library?